 A short weekend getaway is so important, it can do wonders for the mind, body & soul.
 I’m lucky enough to have family living on a farm in the country, about 3 hours drive from where I live.
 It’s far enough away that it can feel like a holiday yet close enough that it’s still worthwhile to just stay for one night.

 Change of scenery

 A different environment can make a world of difference to my mood, especially the really fresh air you only come across the country.
 I often don’t realise how polluted the air is in the suburbs.
 When I was a kid my asthma would clear up after just a few days at the farm.
 And the stars!
 You can see so many more stars on a clear night in the country.

 There is so much to do on a farm that there isn’t much time to check your phone.
 When there is a moment spare we often sit in the lounge room reading magazines or books.
 This time I read a magazine from 1996, oh how times have changed!
 The television is only generally on to see the weather forecast.

-I had the chance to rediscover childhood memories I have from the farm.
-IT was great to share these memories with my husband & reminisce with my Nan.
+I had the chance to rediscover the childhood memories I have of the farm.
+It was great to share these memories with my husband & reminisce with my Nan.
 When I was about 6 years old it snowed enough for us to make snowmen & throw snowballs.

 Being out of my comfort zone allows me to look at things with a fresh perspective when I return home.
-Sometimes you realised the things you worry about aren’t so important any more, or that the worry they cause aren’t worth your precious time.
-Some time away also allows me to approach obstacles from a different angle, or helps me build on other ideas.
+Sometimes you realised the things you worry about aren’t so important any more, or that the worry they cause isn’t worth your precious time.
+Some time away also allows me to approach obstacles from a different angle or helps me build on other ideas.